dhoulb/gatsby-plugin-templated-files/README.md

 ## Contributing

 Useful PRs are welcomed!
 Code must pass [ESLint](https://eslint.org/) (with [Prettier](https://prettier.io/) via [eslint-prettier](https://prettier.io/docs/en/eslint.html]), [Jest](https://jestjs.io/) unit tests, and [Cypress](https://www.cypress.io/) end-to-end tests.
-Tests can be run locally with `yarn test` and are run in [TravisCI](https://travis-ci.org/).
+Run this locally with `yarn test` and wait for it to be confirmed by [TravisCI](https://travis-ci.org/).

-All commits on the master branch are deployed automatically using [semantic-release](https://github.com/semantic-release/semantic-release) which bumps version numbers automatically based on commit messages.
-Commits must follow [Conventional Commits](https://www.conventionalcommits.org/).
+All commits on the master branch are deployed automatically using [semantic-release](https://github.com/semantic-release/semantic-release) which bumps version numbers automatically based on commit messages, so Commits must follow [Conventional Commits](https://www.conventionalcommits.org/).
 This is enforced by a [Husky](https://github.com/typicode/husky) precommit hook.